List of Instructors

 Dr Lyesse Laloui is chair professor at the Swiss Federal Institute of Technology, EPFL, Lausanne.
 He is also adjunct professor at Duke University, USA.
 Prior to joining EPFL, he was post-doctoral fellow at Ecole Centrale Paris.
 He was visiting professor in France, Germany, Australia, Italy, USA (including the MTS Distinguished Visiting Professorship, University of Minnesota).
 He published 6 books and more than 230 papers including 98 journal papers, 15 chapters in books, 114 conference proceedings papers.
 He was a guest editor for 6 special journal issues and one ASCE GSP (Geotechnical Special Publication).
 Following Scopus, his work is cited more than 700 times.
 He gave keynote and invited lectures at a number of conferences and he is responsible for $7.6 million in research funding.
 He was the vice-director of the European Alert Geomaterials network and is a member of the Editorial board of five international journals.
 He is the recipient of the Excellent Contributions Award of the International Association for Computer Methods and Advances in Geomechanics, IACMAG, 2008, and the 2012 Vardoulakis Lecture.
 Dr. Laloui’s main research interests are in Geomechanics (Constitutive modelling and numerical multiphysical coupling processes, laboratory advanced testing), and Environmental and Energy Sustainability (Nuclear waste underground storage, Petroleum Geomechanics, CO2 Geological Sequestration, Geothermal Energy).

 Evgeny Landa obtained his MSc degree in geophysics at Novosibirsk University (1972) and PhD degree in geophysics at Tel Aviv University (1986).
 He started his carrier in the former Soviet Union, Novosibirsk as a researcher, and senior geophysicist at the Siberian Geophysical Expedition.
-After immigrating to Israel, he worked at the Geophysical Institute of Israel as a researcher, Head of the R&D group and Head of the Seismic Department (1981—2002).
-During 2002-2014 he worked as Director of OPERA (Applied Geophysical Research Group) in Pau (France) where he was involved in different aspects of seismic data processing, velocity model building and time and depth imaging.
+After immigrating to Israel, he worked at the Geophysical Institute of Israel as a researcher, Head of the R&D group and Head of the Seismic Department (1981—2002), and Director of OPERA (Applied Geophysical Research Group) in Pau (France) (2002-2014) where he was involved in different aspects of seismic data processing, velocity model building and time and depth imaging.
 His work on velocity model building by coherency inversion has had a strong impact on today’s seismic depth imaging workflows and forms an important part of the GeoDepth (Paradigm) software package.
-Recently he is a professor of Tell Aviv University.
-His research interest involves using non-reflecting energy for increasing seismic resolution and imaging without precise velocity information.
+Recently, his research interest involves using non-reflecting energy for increasing seismic resolution and imaging without precise velocity information.
 He has published more than 60 papers in international journals and his book ‘Beyond Conventional Seismic Imaging’.
-He is a member of EAGE and SEG, from which he received the Awards of Best Paper (SEG, Honorary Mentioned, 2005) and the EAGE Eotvos Award (2007 and 2009)
+He is a member of EAGE and SEG, from which he received the Awards of Best Paper (SEG, Honorary Mentioned, 2005) and the EAGE Eotvos Award (2007 and 2009).

 Prof. Dr Martin Landrø received an M.S.
 (1983) and Ph.D.
 (1986) in physics from the Norwegian University of Science and Technology.
 From 1986 to 1989, he worked at SERES.
 From 1989 to 1996, he was employed at IKU Petroleum Research as a research geophysicist and manager.
 From 1996 to 1998, he worked as a specialist at Statoil’s research center in Trondheim.
 Since 1998, Landrø has been a professor at the Norwegian University of Science and Technology, Department of Petroleum Engineering and Applied Geophysics.
 He received the Norman Falcon award from EAGE in 2000 and the award for best paper in GEOPHYSICS in 2001.
 In 2004 he received the Norwegian Geophysical award, and in 2007 Statoil’s researcher prize.
 He received the SINTEF award for outstanding pedagogical activity in 2009.
 In 2010 he received the Louis Cagniard award from EAGE and in 2011 the Eni award (New Frontiers in Hydrocarbons).
 In 2012 Landrø received the Conrad Schlumberger award from EAGE.
 Landrø’s research interests include seismic inversion, marine seismic acquisition, and 4D and 4C seismic.
 In 2012Landrøreceived the IOR award from the Norwegian Petroleum Directorate.
 He is a member of EAGE, SEG, The Norwegian Academy of Technological Sciences and The Royal Norwegian Society of Sciences and Letters.